 How An Integrator Puts Together the Project Proposal

-With the client’s shared vision and an in-person evaluation of the space itself, the next step is for the integrator to put together a project proposal.
-Sometimes an integrator will sit down with their notes and draft them into a more cohesive format to create a better visual before turning them over to the design engineer.
-The primary elements a design engineer needs to evaluate before creating a technology solution for a client includes:- Integrator’s notes
+With the client’s shared vision and an in-person evaluation of the space itself, the next step is for the integrator to put together a project proposal that emphasizes system integration.
+The primary elements a design engineer needs to evaluate before creating a technology solution for a client includes:

 - Pictures of the site